Best CPU Monitoring Software and Tools

 Key Features:

-• Extensible with a free plug-in library
+• Extensible with Plug-In Library: Offers a free library of plugins for customized monitoring.

 Nagios XI has over 30 different plugins related to monitoring CPU.
 Plugins include Check SNMP CPU Load, CPU Usage for Solaris, Linux and Windows, and Check CPU Load.
 All of these plugins offer their own CPU monitoring elements which can be added to expand your monitoring environment.